cnichte/md-curcuma/README.md

 ```

 > [!IMPORTANT]
 > I am currently redesigning the framework fundamentally.
-There is na completley new API.
+There is a completely new API.

 Until the documentation is updated, please take a look at the (not deprecated) `test` and `test-0-excluded` folder.